khasanthika/statistics-blog1/_posts/Data Visualization.md

 By understanding fundamental chart types bar charts, line graphs, and pie charts—and recognizing common design flaws, you can critically assess visual data and ensure a more accurate interpretation.
 Always question whether a chart makes sense, whether the axes and scales are appropriate, and whether any visual distortions might be shaping your perception.
 Data visualization is an indispensable tool in statistics and decision-making, but its effectiveness depends on both responsible creation and informed consumption.
 Developing a critical eye toward the visuals we encounter empowers us to navigate the data-rich world with clarity and confidence.

 <details>
-  <summary>Click here to view the code for generating the charts</summary>
+  <summary>Click here to view the code used to generate the charts</summary>

   ```bash
   # Create a directory for the images if it doesn't exist